 The majority of the American codes provide that the court may order spousal or child support under the terms of the order.
 The New Jersey code provides that the court may order the respondent to pay rent or mortgage payments for the residence occupied by the applicant where the respondent has a duty to support the applicant or other household members.
-It also allows that the court may order the respondent to pay emergency monetary relief to the applicant and other dependants noting that any ongoing obligation of support is to be determined at a later date pursuant to
+198 It also allows that the court may order the respondent to pay emergency monetary relief to the applicant and other dependants noting that any ongoing obligation of support is to be determined at a later date pursuant to applicable law.199 The Nova Scotia proposal contains similar clauses.200 These legislative efforts seem to be attempting to juggle the desire to require the respondent to give financial support to the applicant in appropriate situations of need and emergency arising out of the violence of the respondent on the one hand, and the pre-existing law relating to support obligations on the other hand.

-&lt;sup>198 N.J.
+198 N.J.
 Stat.
 Ann., s.
 2C:25-29(8).
 The section notes that the order may issue "provided that the issue [of support] has not been resolved or is not being litigated between the parties in another action".
 The section is in some sense a duplication of section 2C:25-29.b(2) but extends the possibility of an obligation to pay rent to the situation where the victim remains in the initial residence.